Prattyush15/Personal-Fitness-Tracker/README.md

 This is an interactive Streamlit application that allows you to visualize and analyze your personal fitness data from Strava.
 It supports uploading your `.csv` activity data, provides customizable insights, forecasts future training trends, and offers personalized tips based on your training data and age.
 I have provided a `.csv` file to use as an example.

+You can now access this dashboard here: https://stravaanalysis.streamlit.app/

 ## Features

 - Data Upload: Import your Strava `.csv` files easily.